Sponsorship and Support Opportunities

 November National Career Development Month

 - Students love VT orange and maroon t-shirts to show our Virginia Tech spirit.
-In support of National Career Development Month in November, and thanks to sponsor funding, in past years we have given our students t-shirts with Career Services information and sponsor logos.
+In support of National Career Development Month in November, and thanks to sponsor funding, in 2012-2013, and the five years prior, we gave our students t-shirts with Career Services information and sponsor logos.

 - 2011-2012: Enterprise, Kohl's, KPMG, MWV, Northrop Grumman